Unique continuation through hyperplane for higher order parabolic and Schr\"odinger equations: Local and weak unique continuation results

 \section{Local and weak unique continuation results}

-In the proofs of Theorem \ref{thm11} and Theorem \ref{thm12}, the zero level set of $\phi$ intersects the hyperplane on a line, but since by Remark \ref{rk31} we don't have to cut off the solution in the $x'$ variables, the essential intersection is within the $(t,x_n)$-plane, which is a single point, and this leads Carleman estimates to work.
-It is not surprising that a more standard use of Lemma \ref{lm31} and Lemma \ref{lm32} can also yield local results considering solutions which have vanishing strictly larger than a half space locally.
+In the proofs of Theorem \ref{thm11} and Theorem \ref{thm12}, the zero level set of $\phi$ intersects the hyperplane on a line, but thanks to Remark \ref{rk31}, we don't have to cut off the solution in the $x'$ variables, and the essential intersection is a single point within the $(t,x_n)$-plane, which leads Carleman estimates to work.
+It is not surprising that a more standard use of Lemma \ref{lm31} and Lemma \ref{lm32} can also yield local results considering solutions which have initial vanishing strictly larger than the half space locally.
 Actually, vanishing on a saddle shape set is enough, and we will slightly modify Lemma \ref{lm31} and Lemma \ref{lm32} to prove the following local unique continuation property: